genesis-community/cf-app-autoscaler-genesis-kit/README.md

 your new cf-app-autoscaler deployment environment file, then run `genesis deploy <env-name>` to deploy it.

-See MANUAL.md for more detailed information regarding features and parameters to customize your deployment.
+See [MANUAL.md](/MANUAL.md) for more detailed information regarding features and parameters to customize your deployment.

+See [config-autoscaler.md](/docs/config-autoscaler.md) to setup basic autoscaling policies without having to edit, create or have to manually apply a policy-example.xml